leimao/ABI-Breaking-Change-Demo/README.md

 # via the library incompatible vtable.
 LD_LIBRARY_PATH=../library_v2 ./app.app

-# Run application that links to library V2 and
+# Build application that links to library V2 and
 # the vtable for the Shape class is from library V2.
 g++ -o app.app app.cpp -I../library_v2 -L../library_v2 -llibrary
 # Run application that links to library V2 with library V2 loaded at runtime.